McGill-iGEM2/2022-2023_NGS/README.md

 If running the pipeline on the cloud, the scripts can be called using the `src` directory, which are numbered in order of execution.

+- `1_align.sh`
+- `2_clean.sh`
+- `3_variant.sh`
+- `4_annotate.sh`

+Inside each script is a header section that informs SLURM of the resources required to run the script.
+This includes the number of CPUs, memory, and time required to run the script.
+Some default values are provided, but these can be adjusted to suit your needs.
+The scripts can be run by calling `sbatch` on the script, e.g. `sbatch 1_align.sh` followed by the necessary arguments.

+Further down are is the command line call to the corresponding script in the `scripts` directory.
+These can be adjusted as needed (see [Usage](2.-Usage.md) for more details on optional flags).

+To run multiple samples at once, the `batch.sh` script can be used.
+This script will call the numbered scripts in the `src` directory, and can be modified to run on any number of samples.
+The content in this script can be modified as needed, but we've provided an example on how to get started once you've downloaded all the necessary data.

 ## Next Steps

 There is still much to be done in terms of improving the pipeline.
 The following are some of the next steps we hope to take in the future: